Bay View School Policies

-Regular school attendance is extremely important.
-Absences due to illness, medical/dental appointments, or a death in the immediate family are legally excusable absences; no other absences can be excused.
-When your child is absent, you need to telephone the office and/or send a note to school explaining the reason for the absence.
-If we do not receive a call or note, we will be phoning you directly.
+Research shows coming to school each day and on time has a positive impact on learning.
+We also understand there are times when absences are unavoidable such as, illness, medical/dental appointments, or a death in the immediate family are legally excusable absences.
+When your child is absent, we ask that you telephone the office and/or send a note to school explaining the reason for the absence.

-Our Cafeteria opens at 7:45 a.m. for breakfast, and supervision is provided on the playground from 7:45 – 8:20 a.m.
+Our Cafeteria opens at 7:45 a.m. for breakfast.
 Your child should not arrive at school before 7:45 a.m.
 Students should be picked up promptly at dismissal time since there is no after school supervision on the playground.
 Students may not stay and play on the school grounds after school unless they are with an adult supervisor.
-Once they reach home, they are under parent supervision even if they return to the school grounds to play.

 Release of Children to Adults